Orlando Arcia Player Props: Braves vs. Diamondbacks

-Orlando Arcia -- with a slugging percentage of .294 in his past 10 games, including zero homers) -- will be in action for the Atlanta Braves against the Arizona Diamondbacks, with Ryne Nelson on the mound, on June 3 at 10:10 PM ET.
+Orlando Arcia -- with a slugging percentage of .294 in his past 10 games, including no homers) -- will be in action for the Atlanta Braves against the Arizona Diamondbacks, with Zac Gallen on the mound, on June 4 at 4:10 PM ET.

 Orlando Arcia Game Info & Props vs. the Diamondbacks